-What's it Like to Give Birth Without an Epidural?
+What Does it Really Feel Like to Give Birth Without an Epidural?

 Always consult with a medical professional when making medical decisions.

 Last year, I gave birth to my second daughter -a beautiful sunshiney chunk of blonde love wrapped up in the sweetest little disposition I've ever encountered - sans pain medication.
 I'm pretty vocal about my difficulties with hyperemesis during both pregnancies, so why not be vocal about my two very different birth experiences, especially if it helps unveil some of the confusion so many moms feel leading up to delivery day.